machal/cssmine-content/content/css3-background-origin.md

 Background Clip vs Background Origin
 ------------------------------------

-Everyone gets confused by this so let's shed some light on it:
+Everyone gets confused by this so let’s shed some light on it:

 [Background Clip](css3-background-clip.md) determines whether the background color or image is visible under a border (`border-box`) or only around the